 6 Rules for Asset Protection Planning

-This article will examine the top six asset protection strategies to follow when creating your asset protection plan and help you understand your options.
-No matter what is coming down the road for your or your business, keep your assets where they should be – with you.
-To do that, you need to start asset protection planning.
+This article will examine the top six asset protection strategies.
+You can follow these steps when creating your asset protection plan to help you understand your options.
+No matter what is coming down the road toward your or your business, keep your assets where they should be – with you.
+To do that, it is best to start asset protection planning now.
 If you’ve never created a plan before though, it can seem like there are a lot of options.
 Where can you start?

 What is Asset Protection?

 Most people need an asset protection plan, but what is that?
 Investopedia’s asset protection definition is a concept of and strategies for guarding one’s wealth.
 As part of financial planning, the goal of asset protection is to protect one’s assets from creditor claims.
 Individuals and businesses use asset protection plans to limit the access creditors have to certain valuable assets while still operating within the confines of debtor-creditor law.
 As a business owner you can sleep better at night when you are lawsuit proof.

 As a legal measure, asset protection plans insulate assets while avoiding illegal practices such as concealment, contempt, fraudulent transfer, tax evasion, or bankruptcy fraud.
 Although anyone can create an asset protection plan, it is the preferable choice for those with significant assets to protect.
 Some common methods for asset protection include a domestic or offshore asset protection trust, domestic limited liability company (LLC), and offshore LLC.